polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 ![Screenshot of how to configure your machine learning type](/assets/images/recrawl-site-periodically.webp)

-The most important parts from above is the _"System message"_.
+The most important part from above is the _"System message"_.
 This becomes the equivalent of a ChatGPT _"instruction"_, telling the type how to behave.
 Below is an example system instruction to give you an example.

 > You are Frank, a sales executive for Acme, Inc. Follow these rules when replying to my questions:
 >